On Post-Selection Inference in A/B Tests: Introduction

-An attainable alternative to assess post-selection bias is replication.
-For a given post-selected estimate, if we re-run the exact same experiment and conduct the same analysis, the resulted new estimate should be unbiased.
-By comparing the two estimates, we can assess the post-selection bias.
-In fact, a simpler and perfect replication pair can be formed by just randomly splitting the experiment traffic into two splits \citep{coey2019improving}, analogous to splitting a data-set into training, validation and testing sets.
-One split is treated as the first run with the second split be its replication.
-As an example, Figure~\ref{fig:illust} contains scaled Deltas (i.e., observed effects) of 168 experiment split pairs, from 1026 experiments conducted by the same product team, with a selection criteria of $p-$value<0.1 applied to $\Delta_A$.
-We group the experiments by whether their sample sizes exceed twenty millions\footnote{We explored different grouping mechanisms, all yielded similar results.}.
-For each group we fit a smooth local regression curve\footnote{All 1026 pairs were used, we also symmetrized data to make the curve symmetric.}.
-If $\Delta_A$ is an unbiased estimation of the true effect, it should be unbiased for $\Delta_B,$ implying that the observations should be along the reference line $\Delta_B=\Delta_A.$ However, both curves are under/above the reference line for positive/negative values of $\Delta_A,$ suggesting the need of adjustment.
-Moreover, the adjustment is non-linear.
-Indeed, both curves appear flat near 0 and seem to approach $\Delta_B = \Delta_A$ asymptotically.
-In other words, the larger $\Delta_A$ is, the less adjustment is needed.
+An attainable alternative to assess post-selection bias is through replication.
+For a given post-selected estimate, if we re-run the exact same experiment and conduct the same analysis without selection for the replication, the new estimate should be unbiased.
+By comparing the two estimates, we can assess the bias.
+In practice, a pseudo-replication pair can be formed by randomly splitting the experiment traffic into two splits $A$ and $B$ \citep{coey2019improving}, where split $A$ is treated as the first run, and split $B$ is its replication.
+For each experiment, we evaluate the scaled observed effect (i.e., $\Delta$ standardized by its standard deviation) for both splits $A$ and $B$.
+Figure~\ref{fig:illust} shows the scaled observed effect pairs $(\Delta_A, \Delta_B)$ of 168 experiments, out of 1026 experiments conducted by the same product team selected by the criterion of $p-$value<0.1.
+We group the selected 168 experiments by whether their sample sizes exceed twenty million\footnote{We explored different grouping mechanisms, all of which yielded similar results.}, on which we fit two separate smooth local regression curves.
+If both $\Delta_A$ and $\Delta_B$ are unbiased with independent noises, the observations should be along the reference line $\Delta_B=\Delta_A$.
+However, both curves are under/above the reference line for positive/negative values of $\Delta_A$.
+We know $\Delta_B$ is unbiased because we didn't select based on it.
+Then $\Delta_A$ must be upwardly biased when positive and downwardly biased when negative.
+Moreover, the adjustment as illustrated by the local regression curve is \emph{non-linear} --- both curves appear flat near 0 and seem to approach $\Delta_B = \Delta_A$ asymptotically.
+In other words, the larger $\Delta_A$ is, the lesser is the adjustment needed.
+In addition, experiment sample size also affects the adjustment, as seen from the two fitted smoothing curves.
+This hinders the direct curve fitting since we don't want the estimates to depend on the subjective choice of grouping (20 million samples in this example).
+We will discuss more about experiment splitting and regression of these pairs in Section \ref{sec:es} as we survey related works.